Contrarian Corpus

 Board size change

-Phillips reducing Board from 14 to 12 directors after 2025 Annual Meeting
+Phillips reducing board from 14 to 12 directors after 2025 Annual Meeting

 Pattern membership

 Where this document fits across the library's 12 rhetorical / structural patterns.
+Orange cells are present in this deck; neutral cells are not.

 Notes